Companies can only reach their full potential when their employees are engaged.

 - This number drops to 24% for employees who took a survey with no follow-up

 - 48% employees would stay with a company that asks them what they want and puts that feedback into action

-The best way to respond to negative feedback is with clear, actionable goals, not all of which have to be big shake-ups.
-Gallup, which has studied employee engagement for decades, notes,
+The best way to respond to negative feedback is with clear, actionable goals — not all of which have to be big shake-ups.

 Here’s a seven-step game plan you can follow when dealing with negative survey results:

-Don’t hide survey results, even if they reveal widespread dissatisfaction, or the results appear embarrassing.
-Keeping the feedback away from employees only deepens any mistrust that may already exist.
+Don’t hide survey results — even if they reveal widespread dissatisfaction or the findings seem embarrassing.
+Keeping feedback away from employees only deepens any mistrust that may already exist.

 However, asking employees to put into words what “good communication” means to them may surprise you.
 You could find out instead that their dissatisfaction stems from the type of communication they’re receiving from their managers rather than the frequency.